Taj Mahal: An Eternal Love Story

 Taj Mahal: An Eternal Love Story is a 2005 Indian historical drama film directed by Akbar Khan.
-The movie starred Kabir Bedi, Sonya Jehan, Manisha Koirala, Arbaaz Khan, Vaquar Shaikh, Rahil Azam and Pooja Batra in the title roles.
-The movie was released on 18 November in India.
+The film stars Kabir Bedi, Sonya Jehan, Manisha Koirala, Arbaaz Khan, Vaquar Shaikh, Rahil Azam and Pooja Batra in the title roles.
+The film was released on 18 November in India.

 The soundtrack was composed by film composer Naushad Ali, his last work before his death on 5 May 2006.